karthisrinivasan/karthisrinivasan.github.io/_pages/about.md

   - /about.html
 ---

-- I'm a first year PhD student at Yale University, in the [Electrical Engineering department](https://seas.yale.edu/departments/electrical-engineering), advised by [Prof. Rajit Manohar](https://csl.yale.edu/~rajit/).
+- I'm a second year PhD student at Yale University, in the [Electrical Engineering department](https://seas.yale.edu/departments/electrical-engineering), advised by [Prof. Rajit Manohar](https://csl.yale.edu/~rajit/).
-- My research interests lie broadly in the fields of asynchronous circuits, neuromorphic engineering and analog design.
+- My research interests lie broadly in the field of asynchronous circuits.